Safe Mode

 Powerful text capabilities, available right away

 ETeext can turn your text into a wide variety of styles: bold, italic, gothic, cursive, monospace, special effects like Zalgo, and much more.
-It can do so even on the accented characters of the Latin alphabet used by the so-called European languages.
+It handles this even on accented characters (é, à, ç, ñ, ü, ş, ł…) that many tools break.
 All these styles rely on special Unicode characters, and they are fully available from the start, with no setting to turn on.

 These styled characters are not just decorative fonts: they are real characters, which is what lets them work almost everywhere — on social networks, in messaging apps, in articles, in comments, in bios… This is what makes ETeext powerful.